burtonsamograd/anser/README.md

 anser - a boolean propagator network framework
 ----------------------------------------------

+"Operator Overloading for Fun and Profit - creating computation networks from ordinary mathematical expressions."

 Boolean Propagator Networks allow for the bi-directional computation of mathematiacal functions.
 This means that you can define an equation and compute any of it's variables using its other variables